jvhuebner/cse15l-lab-reports/Week1LabReport.md

 ### Account Look Up/ Resetting Password
-* Find the course specefic account by visiting [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php) The account for CSE 15L Winter 23 should begin with cs15lwi23 followed by 3 letters.
+* Find the course specefic account by visiting [Account Lookup](https://sdacs.ucsd.edu/~icc/index.php) The account for CSE 15L Winter 23 should begin with cs15lwi23 followed by 3 letters specific to your account.
 * Reset password by clicking on the additional account and following link to change password
-* After confirming new password hit enter instead of check password
+* After confirming your new password hit enter instead of check password
 * Wait 15-60 minutes before attempting to log in

 ### Connecting to ssh
-1. open terminal on macOS or terminal on VS code if on Windows
+1. Open terminal on macOS or terminal on VS code if on Windows

 2. run the following command, replacing zzz with the last 3 letters of your course specific account
 >ssh cs15lwi23zzz@ieng6.ucsd.edu